-Affiliate links are long, ugly, complicated URLs.
+Affiliate links are complex alphanumeric URL strings.
+They’re indecipherable and ugly.
 They’re also difficult to say, impossible to remember, and horrible for branding purposes.
-Using a link cloaking tool helps solve the above problems in a manageable way.
+Using a link cloaking tool helps solve all of these problems.

-It’s similar to link shortening, but technically the two are different (more on that below).
+Sidenote: Link cloaking is similar to link shortening, but technically the two are different (more on that in a minute).

-A URL redirection occurs with a cloaked link.
-The cloaked link sends your visitors to the non-cloaked version (i.e., the destination URL).
+A URL redirection occurs with a cloaked link and sends your visitors to the non-cloaked version (i.e., the intended destination).

-Cloaked links are more user-friendly than their complex counterparts.
+Cloaked links are more user-friendly than their complex, un-cloaked counterparts.

-Cloaked links let you display your brand name, too – always a marketing advantage.
+Cloaked links let you display it, and that’s a marketing advantage.💥

 Whether you’re blogging, using social media, or a featured guest on a podcast, it’s easier to say, “listen money matters forward-slash betterment” than the alternative.